-This is the same data that used in \eqref{DDk} to generate the non-holomorphic mock modular completions $\widehat h$ of the generating series $h$ \eqref{modu}.
-So it seems reasonable to expect the Noether-Lefschetz story to be compatible with, or one day even prove, S-duality.
+This is the same data used in \eqref{DDk} to generate the non-holomorphic mock modular completions $\widehat h$ of the generating series $h$ from \eqref{modu}.
+So it seems reasonable to expect the Noether--Lefschetz story to be compatible with, or one day even prove, S-duality.
 Gholampour and Sheshmani have been exploring example calculations along related lines in recent years; see for instance \cite{GST, GS}.

-\begin{Rem} In our modularity discussions of the last two Sections, two issues have arisen which we consider to be related.
-In the S-duality Section it was not clear we had the right stability condition for our invariants $\Omega(v_n)$ to be the MSW invariants.
-In both the S-duality and Noether-Lefschetz Sections there was the issue that our description of $M_{X,H}(v_n)$ in Theorem \ref{theorem.1} was only valid for bounded $m\le M(n)$.
+\begin{Rem} In our modularity discussions of the last two sections, two issues have arisen which we consider to be related.
+In Section~\ref{S-duality} it was not clear we had the right stability condition for our invariants $\Omega(v_n)$ to be the MSW invariants.
+In both Sections~\ref{S-duality} and~\ref{N-L theory} there was the issue that our description of $M_{X,H}(v_n)$ in Theorem~\ref{theorem.1} was only valid for bounded $m\le M(n)$.

-Given the discussion in this Section it seems natural to suggest the solution to both problems should be the following.
+Given the discussion in this section, it seems natural to suggest the solution to both problems should be the following.
 We should take moduli spaces of sheaves $\iota_*(L\otimes I_Z)$ \eqref{sheef} \emph{for any $m$ and $n$}, and their invariants should have mock modular generating series.
-In other words we expect that the physicists' attractor stable objects should be precisely the sheaves \eqref{sheef} with rank 1 on their support, independently of $m,n$.
-(When $D$ is nonreduced or irreducible we should also use a stability condition on the line bundle $L$; probably $\nu\_H$-slope stability.)
+In other words, we expect that the physicists' attractor stable objects should be precisely the sheaves \eqref{sheef} with rank 1 on their support, independently of $m,n$.
+(When $D$ is non-reduced or irreducible, we should also use a stability condition on the line bundle $L$, probably $\nu\_H$-slope stability.)
 Their virtual counts would then be the MSW invariants.